 Over the course of the year, something strange had happened to the vaccination campaign and to society’s relationship to vaccination.
 Initially hailed as the ticket out of the pandemic and the restrictions, it had now become abundantly clear that vaccines could not deliver on this promise.
 And that effective alternative tools were available.

 But society’s embrace of vaccination had only become stronger.
 An embrace had become a stranglehold.

 This process is nicely illustrated by another look at the Globe and Mail.
-The Globe editorial board went through a rollercoaster ride of emotions.
-At the start of the vaccination campaign in December 2020 there was a lot of hope and optimism, then in the spring a brief period of near triumph and celebration, followed over the summer by increasing worry that soon escalated into anger, intolerance and demonization, all the while clinging to vaccination as the only way out:
+The newspaper’s editorial board went through a rollercoaster ride of emotions during the vaccination campaign: At the start, in December 2020, there was a lot of hope and optimism, then in the spring a brief period of near triumph and celebration, followed over the summer by increasing worry that soon escalated into anger, intolerance and demonization, all the while clinging to vaccination as the only way out:

 How did this happen?

 How was it possible that the failure of mass vaccination to solve the original problem only seemed to increase society’s devotion to, and insistence on, it?
 And how could so much of society become so impervious to very obvious scientific arguments and very basic moral principles against the measures that were being imposed on the unvaccinated, and so blind to proven effective alternative solutions?